slub/esfstats/README.md

 # esfstats-python - elasticsearch fields statistics

-esfstats-python is a Python program that extracts some statistics re. field coverage in the documents.
+esfstats-python is a Python program that extracts some statistics re. field coverage in an ElasticSearch Index.

-You need to install elasticsearch python lib.
+you need to install elasticsearch-python

 ## Usage